Spine Surgery Conferences in the U.S. in 2023

 This event focuses on pioneering trends in pediatric and adult spine surgery.
 It is an interactive course featuring didactic lectures and hands-on labs.
 Expert lecturers will discuss state-of-the-art treatments for complex spinal disorders.
 It is open to residents, fellows, and surgeons.

-The NASS Annual meeting will feature educational courses and vendor exhibits.
+The NASS Annual meeting typically features educational courses and vendor exhibits.
 Spine care professionals in orthopedic surgery, neurosurgery, and other specialties will have the ability to network and attend presentations and hands-on labs.
-Hands-on courses include minimally invasive spine surgery, spinal deformity, and fluoroscopic guided lumbar spinal injections.

 Las Vegas, NV